This post contains affiliate links.

 Mexico vs. Colombia Ease of Tourism Winner: Mexico

-Latin America isn’t exactly known for having the easiest infrastructure to navigate, but I found Colombia and Mexico to both have pretty good infrastructure for whatever you need.
+Latin America isn’t exactly known for having the easiest infrastructure to navigate, but I found Colombia and Mexico to both have a pretty good set up for whatever you need.

-In the bigger cities, you can almost always find nice grocery stores, access to public transportation (Mexico City and Medellin both have metros), modern highways, shopping malls, taxis, Uber, and options for quality healthcare.
+In the bigger cities, like Mexico City, Bogota, and Medellin, you can always find nice grocery stores, access to public transportation (Mexico City and Medellin both have metros), modern highways, shopping malls, fast internet, Uber, and options for quality healthcare.

 Mexico vs. Colombia Infrastructure Winner: Tie

 Let’s take a closer look at the countries’ capital cities and pare down the comparison to only Bogota vs. Mexico City.